alifsemi/alif_conductor-demo/Conductor-Tool.md

 ![alt text](docs/start_board.png)

-From the upper left column, choose “DK-E7 (DevKit-E7 Gen 2)” under “Select Board”.
+From the upper left column, choose “Ensemble E7 DevKit” under “Select Board”.
 E7 has two Cortex-A32 cores, two Cortex-M55 cores and two Ethos-U55 Neural Processing Units.
 Press the blue “START” button found on top.
 This will take to the “Resources” tab.

 ### Resources